-Brexit talks resume: Get down to business, David Davis urges - BBC News
+Get down to business on Brexit - Davis

 Earlier this month, Theresa May's offer to give the three million EU citizens in the UK "settled status" after Brexit was immediately dismissed by European Council President Donald Tusk as "below our expectations".

-And Michel Barnier, the European Commission's chief Brexit negotiator, has said there are still major differences between the EU and UK on the rights of EU citizens living in Britain.
+And Mr Barnier has said there were still major differences between the EU and UK on the subject.

+Speaking at a separate European Council meeting in Brussels, Foreign Secretary Boris Johnson insisted the UK had made a "very fair, serious offer".

 Analysis